Disclaimer:

 For all RAT Technical Advisors or Mentors, this handbook describes the RAT's Targeted Guidance Mentoring Program.

-Travel with the RAT on our journey of exploration, visionary transformation and self-enrichment through the audio/visual medium known as video.
+Travel with the RAT on our journey of exploration, visionary transformation, and self-enrichment through the audio/visual medium known as video.

 This easy-to-use calculator can help you estimate carbon dioxide emissions.